sathwikaadepu/Customer-Segmentation/README.md

 https://www.kaggle.com/nelakurthisudheer/mall-customer-segmentation

 The dataset consists of following five features of 200 customers:

-CustomerID: Unique ID assigned to the customer
+.CustomerID: Unique ID assigned to the customer

 Gender: Gender of the customer